Back

 Your memory is markdown files.
 You can read them.
 Edit them.
 Delete them.
 Export them.
 No black box.

 The system maintains itself.
-You don't garden.
+You can garden if you want to.
+You don't have to.

 It speaks when it has something to say.
 Otherwise, silence.